Author Archives: admin

 About admin

 Braden Kelley is a Human-Centered Experience, Innovation and Transformation consultant at HCL Technologies, a popular innovation speaker, and creator of the FutureHacking™ and Human-Centered Change™ methodologies.
-He is the author of Stoking Your Innovation Bonfire from John Wiley & Sons and Charting Change from Palgrave Macmillan.
+He is the author of Stoking Your Innovation Bonfire from John Wiley & Sons and Charting Change (Second Edition) from Palgrave Macmillan.
 Braden is a US Navy veteran and earned his MBA from top-rated London Business School.
 Follow him on Linkedin, Twitter, Facebook, or Instagram.

 You must go to SpringerLink for this Cyber Sale: